MustardChef/WSABuilds/README.md

 ### How do I update without losing any of my apps and data on Windows Subsystem for Android (WSA)

-> [!IMPORTANT]
+&gt; [!IMPORTANT]
-> Make sure that WSA has been turned off from the settings and that tools such has WSA-System-Control, WSA-Sideloader, WSAPacman etc are not running.
+&gt; Make sure that WSA has been turned off from the settings and that tools such has WSA-System-Control, WSA-Sideloader, WSAPacman etc are not running.

 1. [Download the latest build](https://github.com/MustardChef/WSABuilds#downloads) (that you want to update to)